 2. Physical assault*

-3. Possession of alcohol or drugs
+3. Possession of alcohol, drugs or vaping devices

 4. Possession of a weapon